felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

+#### Get Weather

-Similarly, the getWeather method hits the weather API and throws `WeatherRequestFailiure` errors as applicable.
+Similarly, the `getWeather` method hits the weather API and throws `WeatherRequestFailiure` errors as applicable.
 The completed method looks as follows:

 ```dart
 /// Fetches [Weather] for a given [locationId].